 Where a responsible officer decides that competitive tendering is not applicable and should be waived by virtue of the above, details should be recorded on the Single Tender Approval Form (available on the intranet) and submitted to the Chief Executive for approval.
 Responsible officers must follow the single tender action guidance available from the Procurement Department.
 Details of these approvals will be reported to the Group Audit Committee.

-9.5.4 All invitations to tender should be sent to a sufficient number of firms / individuals to provide fair and adequate competition as appropriate, and in no case less than three firms / individuals, having regard to their capacity to supply the goods, materials or undertake the service required.
+9.5.4 All invitations to tender should be advertised.
+Enough bids should be received to provide fair and adequate competition.
+In no case should fewer than three firms / individuals, having regard to their capacity to supply the goods, materials or undertake the service required be received.
+Where fewer than 3 tenders are received then this should be recorded on the tender report form.
+Where only one tender is received, consideration should be given to readvertising the opportunity and revising the specification with the aim of inviting new bidders.

-9.5.5 The firms/individuals invited to tender (and where appropriate quote) should be as set out in the tendering procedures.
+9.5.5 The firms/individuals invited to tender (and where appropriate quote) should be recorded.

 Where the formal tendering procedures are waived under 9.5.2 above (i.e. below £50,000) but the value of the goods / services or works is greater than £30,000 (inc VAT) then at least 3 suppliers shall be invited to quote with the results of these quotes to be recorded.
 Ideally the quotation process used should be done using any ‘quick quote’ process and using an appropriate eProcurement tool. (e.g. In-Tend or Atamis).